WFBT (FM): History

 In 1999, WLGX began playing smooth jazz such as The Rippingtons, Dave Koz and Larry Carlton along with R&B by Anita Baker and Stevie Wonder.

 On August 18, 2003, WUIN joined WPPG and became "The Penguin," described as "a different kind of bird" that played "the music you've been waiting for."
 For the next 2 years the station introduced an eclectic mix to its listeners.
 Program director Mark Keefe came from WNCW.
-In this format, Woody Guthrie might be followed by R.L.
+In this format, Woody Guthrie can be followed by R.L.
 Burnside, John Prine and Phish, for example.
 In late August 2005, the program director and music director were relieved of their duties, leaving many to speculate about the future of The Penguin.
 Within a month Sea-Comm Media had replaced the veteran programmers with Beau Gunn, an untested, but music savvy 23-year-old with no radio programming experience.
 The move paid dividends, as WUIN enjoyed the highest ratings since its inception.
 In this eclectic, independently programmed format, listeners would hear deep cut classics from the past, to new cutting edge musicians.
 Bluegrass, jam, rock, folk, hip hop, and Americana are all fair game.
 The Penguin celebrated its fifth birthday with a concert at Greenfield Lake Amphitheater.
 Fans of the radio station enjoyed a sold-out concert by Tift Merritt and Chatham County Line.

 In a move rare in the radio industry, the program Flamenco Café" relocated from NPR station WHQR to WUIN.
 Other original programs on the station were Acoustic Café, Keller's Cellar, Parrott Hour, Saturday Night 'Jam Session, Reggae Redemption, Putumaya's World Music Hour and Great Music Uncorked.